Mondonno/feelInk/README.md

 *Creates paper like drawing experience on computers*<br>
 [View online demo to see how it works](https://mondonno.github.io/miceInk/)

+**Warning!** Online demo makes only representative role, it can have some unexpected bugs that are fixed in main program, or features.

 ## What is it?
 Miceink is app created to create paper-like drawing experience on touchpads and mouses<br>
 With Miceink you can draw on your touchpad with ease<br>